lucaswang977/webdev-learn-nodejs/css/CSSLearningNotes.md

 # CSS Learning Notes

+## Selectors
+  - Simple selector
+    - a single type selector, attribute selector, or pseudo-class
+  - Compound selector
+    - A compound selector is a sequence of simple selectors that are not separated by a combinator.
+A compound selector represents a set of simultaneous conditions on a single element.
+    - No whitespace is allowed between the simple selectors that make up a compound selector
+    - a#selected {}
+  - Combinator
+    - Child combinator: selector1 &gt; selector2 {}
+    - Descendant combinator: selector1 selector2 {}
+    - Namespace separator: namespace|element { style properties }
+    - Next-sibling (immediately follow) combinator: former_element + target_element {}
+    - Subsequent-sibling (follow the first and share parent) combinator: former_element ~ target_element {}
+  - Selector list
+    - #main, article.heading {}
+    - A downside to using a selector list is that a single unsupported selector in the selector list invalidates the entire rule.
+  - Forgiving selector list
+    - A way to remedy the invalid selector list problem is to use the :is() or the :where() pseudo-class, which accept a forgiving selector list.
+    - :where()(not adding specific weight), :is()(most specific)
+  - Relative selector & selector list
+    - h1:has(+ h2) {}
+    - h2:has(+ p, + ul.red) {}

+## Specificity
+  - Inline styles have the highest priority.
+  - ID selectors such as #example. :is(), :has(), and negation (:not()) pseudo-classes.
+1-0-0
+  - Class selectors such as .myClass, attribute selectors like [type="radio"] and [lang|="fr"], and pseudo-classes, such as :hover, :nth-of-type(3n), and :required.
+0-1-0
+  - Type selectors such as p, h1, and td, and pseudo-elements like ::before, ::placeholder, and all other selectors with double-colon notation.
+0-0-1
+  - Universal selector (*), combinators (+, >, ~), and negation pseudo-class (:not()) do not affect specificity.
+0-0-0
+  - Combinator and nesting combinator(&) do not add weight.

 ## Display type (Box model)
   * display: block
     - The box will break onto a new line.